 They fund paths.

-Then comes a bigger choice most inventors skip:
+Then comes a bigger decision most inventors skip entirely:

-Do you want to build a company, or license the idea?
+Do you want to build a company around the invention, or license the idea to someone who already has one?

 The mistake is pretending they’re the same.

-If you don’t decide early, you end up half-building and half-licensing, and doing neither well.
+If you never decide which path you want, you end up half-building and half-licensing, and doing neither very well.

 Clarity saves years.